Financing

 Horizon Europe programme

-The EU research and development programmes have co-financed and the current Horizon Europe continues to co-finance numbers of inland waterway projects to support policy coordination, to research alternative fuels and new vessels concepts, to prepare digitalization and automation.
+The EU research and development programmes have co-funded and the current Horizon Europe continues to co-fund numbers of inland waterway projects to support policy coordination, to research alternative fuels and new vessels concepts, to prepare digitalisation and automation.

-The current programme also co-finances research into climate adaptation and resilience.
+The current programme also co-funds research into climate adaptation and resilience.
 INE advocates increased attention and investment in this topic.
-Climate resilient waterways are the backbone to achieve the European Green Deal objective of modal shift.
+Climate resilient waterways are essential for sustainable transport and safe water functions.
 More research and development is essential to develop effective nature based and flexible solutions for the different river basins with navigable waterways across the EU.
 Developing synergies with other sectors is also paramount to avoid negative cascading effects and maladaptation.

 Taxonomy as incentive for sustainable transition